Presidency of Lyndon B. Johnson: Administration

 When Johnson assumed office following President Kennedy's death, he asked the existing Cabinet to remain in office.
 Despite his notoriously poor relationship with the new president, Attorney General Robert F. Kennedy stayed on as Attorney General until September 1964, when he resigned to run for the U.S. Senate.
 Four of the Kennedy cabinet members Johnson inherited—Secretary of State Dean Rusk, Secretary of the Interior Stewart Udall, Secretary of Agriculture Orville L. Freeman, and Secretary of Labor W. Willard Wirtz—served until the end of Johnson's presidency.
 Other Kennedy holdovers, including Secretary of Defense Robert McNamara, left office during Johnson's tenure.
 After the creation of the Department of Housing and Urban Development in 1965, Johnson appointed Robert C. Weaver as the head of that department, making Weaver the first African-American cabinet secretary in U.S. history.

 Johnson concentrated decision-making in his greatly expanded White House staff.
 Many of the most prominent Kennedy staff appointees, including Ted Sorensen and Arthur M. Schlesinger Jr., left soon after Kennedy's death.
 Other Kennedy staffers, including National Security Advisor McGeorge Bundy and Larry O'Brien, played important roles in the Johnson administration.
 Johnson did not have an official White House Chief of Staff.
 Initially, his long-time administrative assistant Walter Jenkins presided over the day-to-day operations at the White House.
 Bill Moyers, the youngest member of Johnson's staff, was hired at the outset of Johnson's presidency.
 Moyers quickly rose into the front ranks of the president's aides and acted informally as the president's chief of staff after the departure of Jenkins.
 George Reedy, another long-serving aide, assumed the post of White House Press Secretary, while Horace Busby, a valued aide to Johnson at various points in his political career, served primarily as a speech writer and political analyst.
 Other notable Johnson staffers include Jack Valenti, George Christian, Joseph A. Califano Jr., Richard N. Goodwin, and W. Marvin Watson.
-Ramsey Clark was the last surviving member of Johnson's cabinet, who died on April 9, 2021.
+Ramsey Clark who was the last surviving member of the cabinet died in April 2021, Johnson himself having died in January 1973.